gnouman007/nouman/README.md

-See the [COPYING file](COPYING) for the full license text. please accept it i accept in  branch nouman`
+See the [COPYING file](COPYING) for the full license text. please accept it i accept in  branch nouman hi this is branch in nouman` added third line in this branch